purescript-halogen/purescript-halogen/README.md

 :warning: The guide and template project are currently being updated for the new release.
 There are plenty of [examples](examples/) to dig into though.

+If you're working on the latest current release (0.12.0), you can check out [the v0.12.0 tag in this repo](https://github.com/slamdata/purescript-halogen/tree/v0.12.0) to see the guide and examples from that release.

 ## Installation

 ```